ddbonato/ValidaLab/README.md

 # CheckEverything

-Procedure verification tool, applied after the completion of maintenance in the laboratory, with the purpose of reducing potential errors.
+Internal verification tool developed to validate maintenance procedures performed in the laboratory environment, helping reduce operational errors after hardware maintenance activities.

-Internally used within the company by the in-house hardware maintenance team.
+The tool was internally used by the company's hardware maintenance team as part of the post-maintenance workflow.

-Additionally, the tool can save the checklist in PDF format to be attached upon task completion in the service desk system.
-It also enables the inclusion of equipment hardware information, which is collected by the script I developed, named InvScript, available in its repository.
+## Features

+* Maintenance procedure checklist
+* PDF report generation
+* Hardware information collection
+* Integration with internal inventory scripts
+* Support for service desk attachment workflow

+## Integration

+The application can automatically collect hardware information using another internal tool developed by me, called **InvScript**.

+## Purpose

+This project was created to improve reliability in maintenance processes, reduce human errors, and standardize technical verification procedures.